Multimodal Garment Designer: Human-Centric Latent Diffusion Models for Fashion Image Editing: Acknowledgments

 \section{Acknowledgments}

-This work has partially been supported by the PNRR project ``Future Artificial Intelligence Research (FAIR)'', by the PRIN project ``CREATIVE: CRoss-modal understanding and gEnerATIon of Visual and tExtual content'' (CUP B87G22000460001), both co-funded by the Italian Ministry of University and Research, and by the European Commission under European Horizon 2020 Programme, grant number 101004545 - ReInHerit.
+This work has partially been supported by the European Commission under the PNRR-M4C2 project ``FAIR - Future Artificial Intelligence Research'' and the European Horizon 2020 Programme (grant number 101004545 - ReInHerit), and by the PRIN project ``CREATIVE: CRoss-modal understanding and gEnerATIon of Visual and tExtual content'' (CUP B87G22000460001), co-funded by the Italian Ministry of University.

 { }